-A way to draw attention to a group of nodes (we saw this before with communities) is to "mark" them:
+A way to draw attention to a group of nodes (we saw this before with communities) is to "mark" them.
+Note that this is generally not recommended since, depending on layout, nodes that have not been marked can accidentally get placed on top of the colored area.

-4.6 Interactive plotting with tkplot
+4.5 Interactive plotting with tkplot